roman-milk/roman-milk.github.io/frank-and.md

  I grabbed her panties and tried to rip them off, but they wouldn't tear so I just pushed them to the side.
 I held her bent over the fender with my left hand in the middle of her back while I used my right to unzip and take out my cock.
 I pushed the head of my cock at her asshole and pushed.

  "No Frank, no!
 Not there Frank, not there.
 Please Frank.
 Not there."
-Report_Story #4